 1. Poor Quality of Food

 If you have read restaurant reviews by critics and customers, the first thing they talk about is food.
 When your customers don’t get what they are expecting on their plate, they don’t have a reason for a second visit.
 Just imagine the plight of a customer when s/he orders a cup of coffee, only to find that it is cold or too sugary.
 Or, she/he gets a bowl of tinned fruit salad when he was looking forward to freshly cut fruits.

-Quality food is the most fundamental component of a restaurant business, it should be delivered the way it is actually meant to be – delicious, fresh, with a pleasing presentation and in the right quantity.
+Quality food is the most fundamental component of a restaurant business; it should be delivered the way it is meant to be – delicious, fresh, with a pleasing presentation and in the right quantity.

 2. Poor Customer Service

 Apart from relishing a scrumptious meal, customers want to be taken care of at your restaurant.
 Customer service in the restaurant business comprises of attention, communication, timely delivery of the order and staff courtesy.
 So, if you don’t greet and guide them to their table, they will feel lost.
 Similarly, if you deliver the food in 40 minutes instead of 20 minutes as mentioned on your menu card or, your staff doesn’t address them correctly or listens to them intently, they are bound to rate your restaurant poorly on customer service.

-A Customer Experience Impact Report revealed 85% of people are willing to pay up to 25% more for a superior customer experience.
-This clearly states how important an excellent customer service is for your restaurant!
+A Customer Experience Impact Report revealed 85% of people are willing to pay up to 25% more for superior customer experience.
+This clearly states how important excellent customer service is for your restaurant!

 A Harvard Business School case study on Starbucks threw some interesting observations.
 It said that a satisfied Starbucks customer visits 4.3 times every month and stays loyal for 4.4 years.
 A highly satisfied customer visits 7.2 times every month and remains a visitor for 8.3 years.